One-on-one with Sheriff Jeff Easter

 WICHITA, Kan.
 (KSNW) – Sedgwick County Sheriff Jeff Easter is urging lawmakers to be careful if they plan to pass police reform nationwide.

-In a one-on-one interview with KSN, Easter gives his perspective of police reform.
+In a one-on-one interview with KSN News, Easter gives his perspective of police reform.
 He says he feels like his deputies have a target on their back.

 “I think all of law enforcement does,” said Easter.
 “For an incident that happened in Minneapolis that I don’t condone, (don’t) agree with, hope they throw the guy in jail for the rest of his life.
 But to put us all in the category, I don’t agree with it.”